 As business environments continue to become more complex and organizations leverage data available in various file formats and cloud locations, improving data quality is absolutely crucial to ensure that your decisions are not being driven by data that is unreliable or inaccurate.
 Interested in improving your data quality to make better business decisions?
 Here’s everything you need to know about improving data quality and how it can help your organization.

 What is Data Quality and Why is it Important?

 Data quality can mean different things for different organizations.
-Some might prioritize metrics such as accuracy and consistency to measure data quality while others may focus more on reliability and completeness.
+Some might prioritize metrics such as accuracy and consistency to measure quality while others may focus more on reliability and completeness.
 Regardless of how you define the term, high-quality data enables businesses to build far more accurate projections and forecasts, anticipate and resolve operational issues, and create proactive strategies to win over customers and prospects.

 5 Best Practices to Improve Data Quality